 Figure 2 (Appendix A) depicts the larger local landscape setting around the Subject Lands.
 Natural features within the landscape are localized and largely confined to woodland and wetland fragments as a reflection of the urban nature of the City of Mississauga.
-The dominant features in terms of the potential movement of organisms, matter and energy across the landscape are associated with the NHS located southwest of the Subject Lands (north of Highway 407) and the Lisgar Creek corridor located 0.89 km northwest of the Subject Lands on the opposite side of Highway 407.
+The dominant features in terms of the potential movement of organisms, matter and energy across the landscape are associated with the NHS located southwest of the Subject Lands (north of Highway 407) and the Lisgar Creek Riparian Corridor located 0.89 km northwest of the Subject Lands on the opposite side of Highway 407.
 The Subject Lands occur within a Settlement Area of the City of Mississauga and are greater than 120 m from Provincially Significant Wetlands (PSWs) and ANSIs.

-Natural features within the Ninth Line lands are highly disturbed by adjacent land uses and occur in close proximity to congested road networks.
+Natural features within the Ninth Line Lands are highly disturbed by adjacent land uses and occur in close proximity to congested road networks.
 Wildlife movement in the vicinity of the Subject Lands is largely restricted by Highway 407 to the southwest, Highway 403 to the southeast, Ninth Line to the east and associated development northwest of the Subject Lands.

 Based on review of MNRF, CVC, Region of Peel and City of Mississauga mapping, no natural feature designations are present on the Subject Lands (Figure 2, Appendix A).
 However, the City woodlot (approximately 5 ha in size) occurs immediately adjacent to the northeastern property boundary, within 120 m of the Subject Lands.
+Three small anthropogenic farm ponds are located adjacent the northwestern property boundary and receive drainage from the adjacent woodlot.